Safe POMDP Online Planning via Shielding: Background

 The planning for time step $t$ ends when a target number of iterations of the above four phases have been completed (or a timeout elapses).
 Then, the agent executes the optimal action $a_t = \argmax_aV(h_ta)$ and receives an observation $o_{t+1}$.
 The algorithm continues the online planning for the next time step with a search tree rooted from node $\cT(h_ta_to_{t+1})$.

 The POMCP algorithm scales well because it breaks the \emph{curse of dimensionality} (by sampling states from a particle set) and \emph{the curse of history} (by sampling histories using a black box simulator).
-When the number of simulations is sufficiently large, the POMCP algorithm converges to the optimal policy (that maximizes the expected return) for any given finite-horizon POMDP.